atomicdata-dev/atomic-data-docs/src/core/serialization.md

 }
 ```

-## AtomicDoubles (.ad2)
+## AD2

-AtomicDoubles is similar to AtomicTriples, with one exception: the Subject is left out.
+AD2 (Atomic Data Doubles) is similar to AtomicTriples, with one exception: the Subject is left out.
-For many use-cases, omitting the Subject is a _bad idea_.
+For many use-cases, omitting the Subject is a _bad idea_ - you'll most often need AD2!
-It means that you can't describe multiple resources in a single document, and that is useful in many contexts.
+having no subject means that you can't describe multiple resources in a single document, and that is useful in many contexts.

 However, omitting the subject can be useful in (at least) three scenarios: